-Within the area shown hatched green on the policies map at Appendix 2 development will not be permitted if it adversely affects the visual character of the landscape, including views and vistas.
+Within the area shown hatched green on the policies map at Appendix 2 development will not be supported if it adversely affects the visual character of the landscape, including the dynamic and fixed views as identified in section 4.0 and as shown on the interactive map of the Low Bradley Conservation Area Appraisal (2023).

 The scale, siting, design and materials of development in the area should be sympathetic to and respond positively to the landscape character.
 New buildings will be expected to be clustered and grouped with existing built form and to utilise natural screening to minimise its impact.
 Proposals will also be expected to provide additional landscape planting and use appropriate materials/colour to soften the physical impact of new built development.